aegis-icons/aegis-icons/CONTRIBUTING.md

 # Contributing
-Thank you for taking the time to contribute!
-Ask for help, report a bug or request a feature, read [issue guidelines](#issue-guidelines) first!
+Thank you for taking the time to read and contribute to our project!

-If you would like to contribute icons or code, please fork the project and keep reading!
-(Documentation is long, because we strive for high quality.)
+*This documentation is long and comprehensive, because we strive for high quality for our icons and want to minimize extra work as much possible.*

-**For contributing, you have to know basics of making and editing vectors with vector graphics editor.**
+**For contributing, you must know basics of making / editing vectors with vector graphics editor.**

 It's recommended to also have some knowledge of design in general.